 Use creative ways to explore possibilities

-In order to build resilience and to develop strategies for getting unstuck, students follow the five Bs.
+To build resilience and to develop strategies for getting unstuck, students follow the five B’s.

 (HB)² is an integrated part of life at The Henry Beaufort School.
 In a recent student voice activity, one Year 9 student said, “(hb)² is just part of my lessons now.
 I do it subconsciously in all of my work.”